yth/yth/yth-log.md

 goal: Finish review of implementations and submit
 notes: Finished
 duration: 3 hours
-NEXT: Expected to be on Friday
+NEXT: Expected to be on Sunday

 ## Reflection